Secondary Transition to Employment Program (STEP) - (Career and Transition Services)

-- Chantilly High School: serving students from Chantilly, Centreville, Oakton base schools and part of the Westfield boundary.
+- Chantilly High School: serving students from Chantilly, Centreville, Fairfax, Oakton base schools and part of the Westfield boundary.

 - South Lakes High School: serving students from South Lakes, Herndon, Madison base schools and part of the Langley and Westfield boundaries.

-- Mount Vernon High School: serving students from Mount Vernon, West Potomac, South County, Lee, Hayfield, Edison and West Springfield base schools.
+- Mount Vernon High School: serving students from Edison, Hayfield, Lake Braddock Secondary, Lee, Mount Vernon, South County, West Potomac, and West Springfield base schools.